chuckdries/cohost-storybook/README.md

 yarn storybook
 ```
 3. copy-paste `src/stories/Waterfall.stories.tsx` into a new file ending in `.stories.tsx` inside `src/stories`
-4. Use your browser devtools to copy the rendered HTML (I know I know)
+4. Use the "Show HTML" switch in the "controls" panel to grab the generated HTML for your post!

 View the [Introduction story](https://chuckdries.github.io/cohost-storybook/?path=/story/welcome-introduction--page) for more information